New Solar Modules

 BIPV Solar Technology

-Building-integrated photovoltaics, as their name implies are seamlessly integrated into the building’s architecture.
-They can be utilized in roofs and canopies as well as curtain walls, facades, skylight systems, and other types of roofing.
-BIPV, in contrast to traditional solar PV panels , can be attractive and does not compromise the building’s design.
+Building-integrated photovoltaics as their name suggests are seamlessly integrated into building architecture.
+They can be utilized in roofing and canopy systems as well as curtain walls, facades and skylight systems as well as other types of roofing.
+BIPV, unlike conventional solar PV panels, can be stylish and are not a compromise to the design of the building.

-For solar industry buyers, it is not enough to look appealing.
-They must also consider the cost of purchasing solar panels on the market.
-BIPV solar panel systems are an excellent alternative for homeowners looking to reduce more energy consumption and construction materials costs.
-You can save money on the cost of solar power mounting through the use of BIPV instead of conventional construction materials.
+For solar industry buyers it’s not enough to look appealing.
+They must also consider the financial benefits of buying solar panels on the market.
+The BIPV solar panels are a great alternative for homeowners looking to lower their energy consumption and construction materials costs.
+You can save money on the cost of solar power mounting through the use of BIPV instead of standard building materials.

 • High sound and thermal insulation

-• The sun is a clean source of free solar energy.
+• The sun produces clean and free solar energy.

 • Lower O&M costs